ranaivomahaleo/roohypy/README.rst

 The simulator takes as input the parameters of the network and simulations and stores the simulation results in a HDF5 compressed file.

-GT-Model simulator
+GT-Model (Give and Take Model) simulator
 ``````````````````
 The GT-Model simulator is furnished within the package.
-It models the interactions between homogeneous agents that exchange assets
+It models the interactions between homogeneous traders that exchange assets
 against commodities.

 # Add publications...